 Valuation Adjustments - Valuation adjustments are an integral part of the valuation process.
-In making appropriate valuation adjustments, the Group follows methodologies that consider factors such as bid-offer spreads, counterparty/own credit, and funding risk.
+In making appropriate valuation adjustments, the Group follows methodologies that consider factors such as bid-offer spreads, counterparty/own credit and funding risk.
 Bid-offer spread valuation adjustments are required to adjust mid-market valuations to the appropriate bid or offer valuation.
 The bid or offer valuation is the best representation of the fair value for an instrument, and therefore its fair value.
 The carrying value of a long position is adjusted from mid to bid, and the carrying value of a short position is adjusted from mid to offer.
 Bid-offer valuation adjustments are determined from bid-offer prices observed in relevant trading activity and in quotes from other broker-dealers or other knowledgeable counterparties.
-Where the quoted price for the instrument is already a bid-offer price then no additional bid-offer valuation adjustment is necessary.
-Where the fair value of financial instruments is derived from a modelling technique, then the parameter inputs into that model are normally at a mid-market level.
-Such instruments are generally managed on a portfolio basis and, when specified criteria are met, valuation adjustments are taken to reflect the cost of closing out the net exposure the Branch has to individual market or counterparty risks.
-These adjustments are determined from bid-offer prices observed in relevant trading activity and quotes from other broker-dealers.
+Where the quoted price for the instrument is already a bid-offer price then no additional bid-offer valuation adjustments are generally managed on a portfolio basis and, when specified criteria are met, valuation adjustments are taken to reflect the cost of closing out the net exposure the Branch has to individual market or counterparty risks.
+These adjustments are determined from bid-offer prices observed in relevant trading activity and quotes from trading activity and quotes from broker-dealers.